Terrorism in India: 2000 Church bombings of South India

 The 2000 Church bombings refers to the serial bombings of churches in the southern Indian states of Karnataka, Goa and Andhra Pradesh by the Islamist extremist group Deendar Anjuman in the year 2000.
 On 21 May 2000, a Christian congregation at Machilipatnam, Andhra Pradesh was bombed.
-On 8 July 2000, two churches bombed in Andhra Pradesh, Gewett Memorial Baptist Church in Ongole and the Mother Vannini Catholic Church in Tadepalligudem town.
+On 8 July 2000, two churches were bombed in Andhra Pradesh, Gewett Memorial Baptist Church in Ongole and the Mother Vannini Catholic Church in Tadepalligudem town.
 The blast in the Ongole church injured three persons.

 Kurnool train crash

-The Kurnool train crash was the derailment and crash of a passenger train in Kurnool district in Andhra Pradesh, India, on 21 December 2002.
-During the hasty repairs to the rails, it was discovered that one of the railway tracks had been recently and deliberately severed, which caused the derailment.
+A passenger train derailed in Kurnool district in Andhra Pradesh, on 21 December 2002.
+During the repair, it was discovered that one of the railway tracks had been deliberately severed, which caused the derailment.
 Later reports agreed that the crash was caused by sabotage.
 Thirteen months after the attack, police in Hyderabad arrested a man named Syed Abdul Nayeem, a Lashkar-e-Taiba activist, who failed a 'brainwave fingerprinting test' after being questioned by Indian police.
-He was charged with being involved in both this rail sabotage and a bombing which killed two people in the Sai Baba Temple.
+He was charged both in this case and a bombing which killed two people in the Sai Baba Temple.